brisacoder/remote_graphs/remote_graphs/README.md

 ## Overview

-This repository contains a Agent Protocol FastAPI application.
+This repository contains an Agent Protocol FastAPI application.
 It also includes examples of JSON-based logging, CORS configuration, and route tagging.

 ## Requirements